Prepare for Oracle license audits in AWS using AWS Audit Manager and AWS License Manager

 You can run Amazon RDS for Oracle under two different licensing options: License Included and Bring-Your-Own-License (BYOL).
 In the License Included option, you don’t need separately purchased Oracle licenses because the Oracle database software has been licensed by AWS.
 If you already own Oracle database licenses, you can use the BYOL option to run Oracle databases on Amazon RDS.
 The BYOL licensing option is designed for customers who prefer to use existing Oracle database licenses or purchase new licenses directly from Oracle.

-In this blog post we provide an integration that combines the use of AWS Audit Manager with custom Oracle licensing rules configured in AWS License Manager.
-We demonstrate how this integration streamlines the gathering of evidence related to your Oracle license usage (with the BYOL licensing option) and helps you prepare for Oracle license audits.
+In this blog post we provide an integration that combines the use of AWS Audit Manager with Oracle licensing rules configured in AWS License Manager.
+We demonstrate how this integration streamlines the gathering of evidence related to your Oracle license usage and helps you prepare for Oracle license audits.

 We show you how to configure the setup for integrating AWS Audit Manager with AWS License Manager in two steps: